markolalovic/pedestrian-detection/README.md

 This repository contains the source code of a research project to develop a machine learning model that detects pedestrians in images with a focus on autonomous driving applications.

+Check the [testing video](https://youtu.be/M0r1JTfh9fE) of to see the model detections.

 ## Overview

 The main model is a modified PyTorch implementation of Faster R-CNN with ResNet50 Backbone pre-trained on COCO dataset.
 The architecture was modified for pedestrian detection and fine-tuned on annotations from CityPersons dataset and images from CityScapes dataset.
 See the technical overview in Figure below.